Executor

 GetExecutor(str)->ExecutorRef

-Executors in AimRT have some inherent attributes, most of which are related to the executor type and do not change during runtime.
-These inherent attributes include:
+Executors in AimRT have some inherent properties, most of which are related to the executor type and do not change during runtime.
+These inherent properties include:

-Executor Type: A string field identifying the executor’s type during runtime.
+Executor Type: A string field identifying the type of the executor at runtime.

-An AimRT instance may contain multiple types of executors.
-AimRT officially provides several executors, and plugins can also offer new types.
+Within a single AimRT instance, there can be multiple types of executors.
+AimRT officially provides several executors, and plugins can also provide new executor types.

-For specific executor types and their characteristics, refer to the
+For details on executor types and their characteristics, please refer to the

 executor

-configuration section in the deployment documentation.During logical development, there is no need to focus too much on the actual runtime executor type; simply implement business logic based on the abstract executor interface.
+configuration section in the deployment phase.During logical development, you should not focus too much on the actual runtime executor type; simply implement business logic according to the abstract executor interface.

-Executor Name: A string field identifying the executor’s name during runtime.
+Executor Name: A string field identifying the name of the executor at runtime.

-Within an AimRT process, the name uniquely identifies an executor.
+Within a single AimRT process, the name uniquely identifies an executor.

 All executor instance names are determined at runtime through configuration.
-For details, refer to the
+For details, please refer to the

 executor